disorderedmaterials/dissolve/docs/developers/contributing.md

 More details can be found in this [GitHub guide](https://help.github.com/en/articles/editing-files-in-another-users-repository).

-## Contributing to the Codebase
+## Contributing Code (as a member of ProjectDissolve)

-Contributing code to Dissolve as an interested third party is relatively straightforward.
-Dissolve is version controlled with git, and is available from [https://github.com/projectdissolve/dissolve]().
-Dissolve adopts the Gitflow workflow for development, with `develop` being the main branch of the repository. `master` is reserved for released versions of the code, and associated hotfixes.
+The main Dissolve development team adopts the Gitflow workflow, with `develop` being the main branch of the repository. `master` is reserved for released versions of the code, and associated hotfixes.
 All significant additions or fixes to the code should be made through a separate `feature` branch, rather than committing directly to `develop`.
 Minor changes (e.g. typographical errors) may be made directly to `develop`.
-A feature branch will typically contain a `CURRENT_BRANCH.txt` file in the root of the source, and contains the indended work in bulletised form.
-The file should be removed before merging the branch back in to `develop`.

 For a more in-depth explanation of gitflow please refer to the excellent guide at [Atlassian.com](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) or the original [presentation of the workflow](https://nvie.com/posts/a-successful-git-branching-model/) by Vincent Driessen.

+## Contributing Code (as a third party)

+Contributing code to Dissolve as an interested third party is relatively straightforward:

 ### 1) Register on GitHub